t-data-h/tdh-gcp/README.md

 - **gcp-compute.sh**:

-  This is the base script for creating or managing a GCP Compute Instance.
+  This is the base script for creating or managing GCP Compute Instances.
 It will create an instance and optionally attach data disks to the instance as well as stopping, deleting, or checking an instance.
 It is used by the *tdh-instance-init* script for creating GCP instances.